viamrobotics/docs/docs/program/use-extra-params.md

 ## Define

-If `extra` information must be passed to a resource, it is handled within a new, *modular* resource model's [custom API](/extend/modular-resources/#apis) wrapper.
+If `extra` information must be passed to a resource, it is handled within a new, *modular* resource model's [custom API](/extend/modular-resources/) wrapper.

 {{%expand "Click for instructions on defining a custom model to utilize extra params" %}}

 To do this, define a custom implementation of the resource's API as a new *model*, and modify the resource's API methods to handle the `extra` information you send.
-Follow [these instructions](/extend/modular-resources/#code-your-module) to do so.
+Follow the steps in the [Modular Resources documentation](/extend/modular-resources/create) to do so.

 For an example of how to check the values of keys in an `extra` parameter of a built-in resource [API method](/program/apis/), reference this modification to the built-in [sensor](/components/sensor/) resource type's [Readings](/components/sensor/#readings) method in the code of a [new sensor model](/extend/modular-resources/):